Jenn ChenJenn ChenJenn ChenJenn Chen

 • Travel

-Jenn is a San Francisco-based coffee marketer: digital strategist, writer & photographer.
-On the side, she munches on donuts & thinks of new ways to make you look stunning online.
-You can reach her here or on Twitter @thejennchen (backup: Mastodon).
+Jenn is a San Francisco-based writer & photographer.
+On the side, she munches on fun flavored chips & hangs out with her dog Zoey.
+You can reach her via the contact page or on social media @thejennchen.

-This site operates with WordPress with the theme, Oshine, heavily customized by me.
-Hosted by Dreamhost.
 All photos were taken by Jenn Chen, unless otherwise noted, & under full copyright.
+Photos of me in red & orange were taken by Jessica Caisse.
 Do not use copy or photos without prior permission.
-Fonts used: Muli, Playfair Display, Lato.
 Logos designed by Hannah Ellen.